Ford Lewis Battles: Biography

-Battles' subsequent publications include translated and annotated editions of Calvin’s Commentary on Seneca’s ‘De Clementia’ (1969), with André Malan Hugo; Calvin’s Catechism 1538 (1972); Institutes of the Christian Religion (1536 edition, 1975); and The Piety of John Calvin: An Anthology (1978).
+Battles' subsequent publications include translated and annotated editions of Calvin's Commentary on Seneca's 'De Clementia (1969), with André Malan Hugo; Calvin's Catechism 1538 (1972); Institutes of the Christian Religion (1536 edition, 1975); and The Piety of John Calvin: An Anthology (1978).
 As an aid to reading Calvin's Institutes, Battles also produced An Analysis of the Institutes of the Christian Religion of John Calvin (1980).
 Battles last work was an essay on Calvin's methodology, "Calculus Fidei" (1979), published posthumously in a collection of Battles' articles edited by Robert Benedetto, Interpreting John Calvin (1996).

 While on sabbatical leave at the University of Gottingen during 1962 and 1963, Battles envisioned writing a commentary on the Institutes with Professor Otto Weber.
 As a first step toward producing the commentary, a complete concordance to the Institutes was needed and upon his return to the United States Battles began work on the project and eventually produced A Computerized Concordance to Institutio Christianae Religionis 1559 (1972).
 However, Weber died in 1966 and the commentary project was abandoned.

 Battles was not only a scholar but a man of deep spirituality, who translated prayers, hymns, and devotional texts.
-He served on his denomination’s Commission on Hymnody (1966-1973) and some of his hymns were eventually incorporated into The Hymnal of the United Church of Christ.
+He served on his denomination's Commission on Hymnody (1966–1973) and some of his hymns were eventually incorporated into The Hymnal of the United Church of Christ.
 He also produced a Supplement to the Book of Common Worship of the United Presbyterian Church (1977).
-Battles claimed in an essay, "The Future of Calviniana," that when the collected works of Calvin appeared in the Corpus Reformatorum (1834-) omitting the prayers of Calvin, the German editors left out what "may prove to be the very cornerstone of Calvin's theology."
+Battles claimed in an essay, "The Future of Calviniana," that when the collected works of Calvin appeared in the Corpus Reformatorum (1834–) omitting the prayers of Calvin, the German editors left out what "may prove to be the very cornerstone of Calvin's theology."

 Battles also envisioned the establishment of a "Center for Calvin Studies" at Calvin University.
-Although he did not live to see the formal established of the center, his work led to the establishment of the H. Henry Meeter Center for Calvin studies, now the premier center for Calvin research in the United States.
+Although he did not live to see the formal establishment of the center, his work led to the establishment of the H. Henry Meeter Center for Calvin Studies, now the premier center for Calvin research in the United States.

 In 1945 Battles married Marion Davis and they had two daughters, Nancy Marion (b.
 1946) and Emily Stewart (b.
 1951).
 Ford Lewis Battles died in 1979 in Grand Rapids, Michigan, and his papers are deposited in the archives of Calvin University in Grand Rapids.